acechler/tailwind-repos/src/app/components/Navbar/LinkError.md

 ## Issue:

 The application was encountering a 404 error when attempting to navigate to another page from the navbar using `next/link`.
-The links were defined correctly in the JSX, but upon clicking, the application was unable to route to the desired page, leading to a 404 error.
+The links were defined correctly in the TSX, but upon clicking, the application was unable to route to the desired page, leading to a 404 error.

 ## Diagnosis: